'‘Norwich is a good place to study English because the people here are really nice. The best thing is that there are lots of things to do here’'

 Shopping and Eating

 Not only is Norwich one of the top 10 places to shop in the UK, it is set against the amazing backdrop of cathedrals, churches and a castle!
-Norwich offers visitors a multitude of shopping choices from quirky and independent boutiques to designer brands and the nation’s favourite department stores.
+Norwich offers visitors a multitude of shopping choices from independent shops to designer brands and the nation’s favourite department stores.
 Norwich is also home to the largest open-air market in the UK.
 The medieval alleys host the historic shopping areas of the Norwich Lanes and the Art-Deco styled Royal Arcade, built in 1899.
 The Upper St Giles Street area in Norwich has been named one of the “30 coolest places to live in Britain”.
-It’s stacked with boutiques, vintage shops and chic eateries.
+Norwich offers boutiques, vintage shops and a range of restaurants and eateries.

 Don’t just end your visit in Norwich.
 Nearby are the famous Norfolk Broads, a large network of rivers and lakes, where you can enjoy boat trips and water sports.
 It is so famous you can do your own celebrity spotting while you are there.
 Superstars such as Calista Flockhart and Harrison Ford have enjoyed the Norfolk Broads.
 Don’t forget to stop off and say hello to the Queen at Sandringham House, one of the many stately homes to admire in Norfolk (with Park House close by, the birthplace of Princess Diana), or you could visit Blickling Hall, a beautiful country estate that used to be home to the Boleyn family.
 Only a short train ride away, the Norfolk coast features a number of beautiful sandy beaches and pretty seaside towns.